Cagefighter: Worlds Collide: Plot

-Training proves difficult, with little time to prepare and difficulty cutting weight Reiss is two pounds over the limit and has to forfeit 20% of his fight earnings for violating weight cut.
-The fight begins and Reiss loses again to Nightmare in a embarrassing manner angering Tony and the crowd and Stone who was in attendance during the fight laugh at Reiss for his lackluster fighting.
-Reiss decides to retire having his confidence destroyed and his will to fight gone.
+Training proves difficult, with little time to prepare and difficulty cutting weight Reiss ends up two pounds over the limit and has to forfeit 20% of his fight earnings for violating weight cut.
+The fight begins and Reiss loses again to Nightmare in a embarrassing manner angering Tony with the crowd and Stone who was in attendance during the fight laughing at Reiss for his lackluster fighting.
+Reiss decides to retire having his confidence destroyed and his desire to fight having been quashed.

-He wishes to live peaceful with his wife but his money accounts is in the red due to his frivolous spending, bad endorsement deals, and paying for Tony's training camp he wasted losing the fight.
-Humiliated and hitting rock bottom he sells one of his belts he won to stay afloat.
+He attempts to live peacefully with his wife but his bank accounts are in the red due to his frivolous spending, bad endorsement deals, and paying for Tony's training camp which he wasted losing the fight.
+Humiliated and at rock bottom, Reiss sells one of his championship belts to stay afloat.
 Reggie returns to offer another fight but Reiss declines having now become afraid to fight again and emotionally breaks down in front of his wife.
-Reggie tracks down Max where he begs for a rematch but Max again refuses not wanting to waste money or damage Reiss' reputation anymore.
-On Drake's podcast while being interviewed about who's going to fight Stone for the title after his opponent has been forced to retire due to brain damage Max gives in and says she will arrange a rematch for Reiss and Stone.
-Reiss and his camp are happy to hear this and after making amends to Marcus they start training again.
+Reggie tracks down Max where he begs for a rematch but Max again refuses, not wanting to waste money or damage Reiss' reputation any further.
+On Drake's podcast while being interviewed about who's going to fight Stone for the title after his opponent was forced to retire due to brain damage, Max gives in and says she will arrange a rematch for Reiss and Stone.
+Reiss and his camp are happy to hear this and after making amends with Marcus they start training again.

-The rematch begins and Stone is dominant most of the fight even tearing Reiss' groin during a failed triangle choke on the latter's part and swelling up his left eye from Stone using an illegal headbutt.
-Refusing to give up wanting to prove he's not afraid anymore and can still fight Reiss holds out till the final round.
-He finally gains momentum when he catches Stone in a guillotine headlock leading to a rear naked choke on the ground.
-Stone refuses to tap and Reiss won't let go resulting in the match ending in Reiss winning when Stone passes out from the hold.
-Reiss is the new heavyweight champ and he and Stone earn each other's respect with Stone offering to buy him a drink during their next rematch.
+The rematch begins and Stone is dominant most of the fight, even tearing Reiss' groin during a failed triangle choke on the latter's part and swelling up Reiss’ left eye after performing an illegal headbutt.
+Refusing to give up and wanting to prove he's not afraid anymore and that he can still fight, Reiss holds out till the final round.
+He finally gains momentum when he catches Stone in a guillotine headlock leading to a rear-naked choke on the ground.
+Stone refuses to tap and Reiss won't let go resulting in Reiss winning the match after Stone passes out from the hold.
+Reiss is the new Heavyweight champion and he and Stone earn each other's respect with Stone offering to buy him a drink during their next rematch.
 Reiss celebrates with his wife and friends while Max gives an interview about Reiss' victory and future.